quantavil/obsidian/Testing/Selenium MCQ.md

 	*1,3,4*

 9. In Jenkins terminology, which of the following combination gives an accurate information.
 	A. Master
 	B. Slave ;

 	i.
-System in which testing tools are available and noJenkins instance is running

-ii.
-System in which noJenkins instance is running and no testing tool is installed

-iii.
-System in whichJenkins instance is installed
+System in which testing tools are available and no Jenkins instance is running ii.
+System in which no Jenkins instance is running and no testing tool is installed iii.
+System in which Jenkins instance is installed

+	*A->iii , B->ii*

+10. Whenever any step is required to perform in each scenario then those steps needs to be placed in *Background*

+11. Which notation describes the specific context/initial conditions of the acceptance test? ' *Given*

+12. Which of the following is/are the disadvantages of Agile methodolgy?

+ Trai'isperancy between the team members
+Poor resource planning and documentation
+Q Level 01 collaboration is difficult
+©Time-to—Mai'ket '